Photo by Nathan Anderson on Unsplash

 The intensity of this seasonal pattern varies by industry:

-- Technology: Strongest in January-February (Dice reports 25-30% more tech job postings)
+- Technology: Strongest in January and February (Dice reports 25-30% more tech job postings)

-- Retail: Counter-cycle, with peaks post-holiday season in February-March
+- Retail: Counter cycle, with peaks after the holiday season in February and March

-- Education: Different cycle, peaking in spring for fall positions
+- Education: Different cycle altogether, peaking in spring for fall positions

 Strategic Implications